ervina1/Basic-SQL/README.md

 Excercise 7: Show country names (Name), population (Population), and country code (Code) where the country code end with A and life expectancy (LifeExpectancy) between 70-90, from Country table!
 Sort by largest population size!

-the excercise from JCDS Purwadhika course
+the excercise from JCDS Purwadhika course.